 Green minibuses operate on fixed routes and set fares just like their double-decker cousins.
 Passengers pay using their Octopus Card.

-Red minibuses only have a set start and end point, and can take the fastest route to get from A to Z. These are more informal by nature, and don’t get ridden a lot by tourists.
+Red minibuses only have a set start and end point, and can take the fastest route to get from A to Z. These are more informal by nature, and don’t get used a lot by tourists.

 Hong Kong’s old-fashioned, open-air trams operate only on a single, eight-mile east-west corridor (plus the Happy Valley loop that detours to its namesake racecourse) passing through the city center including Central, Wan Chai, and Causeway Bay, with termini at Shau Kei Wan and Kennedy Town.